 Mathematics starts with counting and number sense.
 Teaching children to count involves not only learning the numbers one to ten but also helping children understand the meaning of numbers and how they work.
 Having this understanding creates a foundation for future mathematical learning.
 Playing number math games with your students is one excellent way to teach and reinforce counting and number sense skills.
-The Counting 1-10 Spinner Games bundle is a collection of 18 fun and engaging games and activities that will help develop your students’ number sense knowledge and provide plenty of opportunities for them to practice counting.
+The Math Spinner Games for Numbers 1-10 bundle is a collection of 18 fun and engaging games and activities that will help develop your students’ number sense knowledge and provide plenty of opportunities for them to practice counting.

 What is Number Sense?